Andre Gardner

 The thought of a gang of kids robbing a Santa Claus collecting money outside a department store is not exactly consistent with the Nat King Cole or Bing Crosby approach to Christmas music.

-Is it a song misinterpreted by the masses who are just looking for a holiday tune?
+Is the song misinterpreted by people just looking for a holiday tune?

 Probably.
 That’s certainly become the case with Bruce Springsteen’s “Born in the U.S.A.” playing on the Fourth of July even though the lyrics are anything but a celebration of patriotism.

-Is it an angry punk rock song meant to challenge the norm of Christmas classics?
+Is it an angry punk rock song challenging the norm of Christmas classics?

 In a lot of ways, yes.
 It’s the perfect punk rock song to provide a unique perspective on the Christmas season.